muhamistau/Perantara/README.md

 # Perantara
 Final project for Object Oriented programming II Course <br/>
 and IRL Project with Mr. Erick Paulus <br/>

+Perantara is an Educational App based on breast cancer Educational E-book with the same name.
+This app
 DevPaq team
 - Paquita Putri Ramadhani
 - Muhammad Islam Taufikurahman